-A decision by an authority issued under this Act may be appealed to Vaasa Administrative Court as provided in the Administrative Judicial Procedure Act (586/1996), unless otherwise provided below.
-A decision by an Administrative Court may only be appealed against if the Supreme Administrative Court grants leave to appeal.
+A decision by an authority issued under this Act may be appealed to Vaasa Administrative Court as provided in the Administrative Judicial Procedure Act (808/2019), unless otherwise provided below.
+(1420/2019)

-A decision of a government plenary session may be appealed against as provided in section 7 of the Administrative Judicial Procedure Act.
+A decision of a government plenary session may be appealed against as provided in section 8 of the Administrative Judicial Procedure Act.
+(823/2019)